 Organic Greenhouses Smell Amazing!

-On the farm we utilize three glass greenhouses!
+On the farm we now utilize five greenhouses!
+2 very old huge glass houses and 3 poly houses.
 They are very, very handy – particularly for extending our season!
 We use only organic potting soil mixtures approved for certified organic growing meaning they do not contain any wetting agents or synthetic fertilizers.
 We use only fish fertilizers approved for certified organic growing to nourish the plants.
 We seed only organic and untreated seeds of highest quality.
-Our greenhouses feel and smell awesome – the hot sun permeating the glass, freshest soils, green healthy plants and absolutely no pesticide residue in the air!
+Our greenhouses feel and smell awesome – the hot sun permeating in, freshest soils, green healthy plants and absolutely no pesticide residue in the air!
 These houses are heated only when necessary, particularly to germinate seeds during March and February.

 The Middle Green House